klazbaba/react-native-form-component/README.md

 ### Form

 Wrapper component for form items.
 It is advised to use this component to wrap every other component contained in this library.
-The `Form` component comes with a submit button that does validation of form items.
+The `Form` component comes with a button that does validation of `FormItem`s.

 ```jsx
 import { Form } from 'react-native-form-component';